wjcarpenter/gvoice-sms-takeout-xml/README.md

 ```
 Add the contact name exactly as shown in the TODO message.
 Contact names, including `Me`, are case-sensitive.
-Don't forget to include the `+` and the country code with the phone number.
+Don't forget to include the `+` and the country code with the phone number
+(and no other punctuation ... just the `+` and digits).
 The order of items in that file doesn't matter, but the python JSON parser requires a comma after each item except the final one.
 Rerun the script until you get no TODO reports about missing contact phone numbers and no other errors.

-You can now use the resulting output files as a backup file to be restored with the SMS Backup and Restore app.
+You can now use the resulting output files as a backup files to be restored with the SMS Backup and Restore app.

 ### Conflicting contact numbers
 You might also see some informational notices about conflicting numbers for contacts.